FAMILIAR-project/VariCell/README.md

 ``VariCell``(a pun with variability, cells as in tabular data/spreadsheets, and varicella aka chickenpox) is an old project for synthesizing variability models from tabular product descriptions.
 More details can be found in the VaMoS'12 paper [1]

-Since 2012, the work has evolved towards richer constucts for variability models [3] (e.g., attributes) and a better understanding of product comparison matrices [4].
+Since 2012, the work has evolved towards richer constucts for variability models [3] and a better understanding of product comparison matrices [4].
-In other words, the project is now alive in the projects [familiar](familiar-project.github.com) and [opencompare.org](opencompare.org)
+In other words, the project is now alive in the projects [familiar](http://familiar-project.github.com) and [opencompare.org](http://opencompare.org)

 ## Basic description